BLCM/OpenBLCMM/README.md

     versions, version mismatches, min/max dbver restrictions, checksum failures, mtime updates, etc)
   - Do at least a bit of testing in all currently-supported Java versions
-- Figure out opening SQLite DBs in read-only mode
-- May as well cache *all* our PreparedStatements in DataManager...
-- Apparently multi-selections screw with statement order in the Edit window?
-- Improve "basic" attr-name autocomplete to restrict results to appropriate field names
-- Options for changing object-opening behavior (ctrl/alt/shift-click, single/ double/triple/whatever).
-Also an option to disable links altogether?
-- Make sure we handle launching from a readonly filesystem properly (original BLCMM launcher crashes when that happens; main app might too)
-- Add in proper version checking in `.blcm` loading.
-- Make sure that data jars can be found when launching from some other dir
-- Feedback to user when extracting/verifying sqlite (that whole Thing might just get moved over into the launcher anyway, but we'll see)
-- Check diskspace prior to sqlite extraction

 TODO (maybe?)
 =============